jenjzhayunvj/yzha0190_GroupA_JenZHANG_IndividualTask/README.md

 - Dynamic Background Brightness (Treble-Responsive Atmosphere) The triangular background brightness is mapped to treble energy.
 Higher frequencies increase overall lightness, enhancing immersion and giving the scene a more vibrant and reactive mood.

+Compared to other group members, my animation approach is fully audio-driven.
+One teammate designed path-based movement where background lines flow along curves and mushrooms bounce vertically while swaying side to side.
+Another teammate is focusing on interaction, allowing users to grab and move mushrooms freely around the canvas.

+In contrast, my version requires no user input and reacts continuously to the sound through scale changes, stem wobbling, and background brightness shifts.

 ## 2.3 Design Inspiration

 ### 2.3.1 Organic structures